TayArmy/what-happens-when/README.rst

 In many cases the URL has a special piece of text appended to it to tell the search engine that it came from a particular browser's URL bar.

+When you type text into your browser's address bar, the browser must evaluate whether the text is a URL or a search query.
+If the text has a valid URL that includes a protocol and domain name, the browser will attempt to connect to that domain in order to retrieve the relevant web page.
+If the text is not a valid URL, the browser will read it as a search term and will send the text to the browser's default web search engine.
+A specific piece of text may be attached to the URL to indicate to the search engine that the text came from the browser's address box.
+This is known as a "referrer" and is utilized by the search engine to determine where the user is coming from.
+In addition, the browser may provide other information, such as the browser version and operating system, along with the referrer to assist the search engine in providing the most relevant results.
+It's important to note that different browsers may read content in the address box differently.
+Some browsers may attach a search engine URL to the text, while others may run a DNS lookup to see whether the text matches a valid domain name.
+As a result, when putting text into the address box, it's critical to pay attention to your browser's actions.

 Convert non-ASCII Unicode characters in the hostname
 ------------------------------------------------